MicrosoftDocs/win32/desktop-src/Msi/sequence.md

-﻿---
+---
-Description: 'The SEQUENCE property specifies a table having the same schema as the InstallExecuteSequence table, that is Action, Condition, and Sequence columns.
-This property is used by the SEQUENCE action.' ms.assetid: '8b1da4a3-0b82-4b71-8a32-59e90025cbfa'
+Description: The SEQUENCE property specifies a table having the same schema as the InstallExecuteSequence table, that is Action, Condition, and Sequence columns.
+This property is used by the SEQUENCE action. ms.assetid: 8b1da4a3-0b82-4b71-8a32-59e90025cbfa
 title: SEQUENCE property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SEQUENCE property